-I find when my dog reaches out to me directly by placing a paw on me or wrapping his paws around my arm or leg, it is a most endearing gesture.
+I find when my dog reaches out to me directly by placing a paw on me, wrapping his paws around my arm or leg, or even just standing on my chest, it is a most endearing gesture.
 He immediately gets my face in his and I look right into his eyes.
 Obviously, he has achieved his goal.

 Still, it leads me to wonder, “Why does my dog wrap his paws around my arm in the first place?”

 These types of questions don’t really keep me up at night, but as a dog owner and dog lover, I am curious.

 If one wanted a specific answer for this behavior, the most obvious is for affection.

 It’s like a little puppy hug – your puppy is showing affection in a way it sees us humans show affection.

 Depending on the circumstances, it may even become an automatic response to being near you.

 We are again faced with the differences in our respective methods of communication.

 A pup doesn’t realize they can overdo it.